Belgrade Beer Fest

 Hi-Fi Phone version

-Screen 1: User brows the Homepage
+Screen 1: User browses the Homepage

 Screen 2: Display menu - User selects Live